After an accident, don't talk to anyone about the accident until you talk to your lawyer.

-What to do I have been injured in an accident.
+What to do if I have been injured in an accident.

-If you are involved in an accident and do not stop, you may subject yourself to criminal prosecution.
+If you are involved in an accident and do not stop to exchange contact and insurance information, you may be liable to criminal prosecution.
 If someone is injured, call for an ambulance to respond.

 Do not admit fault.
 The law establishing fault can be complex.
 Give the facts to the responding police officers, but don't establish fault.
 Things you say can be used against you.
 Also, something may make you feel guilty if the other party was also hurt, give time for an investigation to develop.
-While you may feel responsible at first, but you may learn later that the other party either cause the accident or was very much at fault.
+You may feel responsible at first, but learn later that the other party either caused the accident or was very much at fault.

 See your Doctor immediately for a diagnosis.
 A thorough evaluation and a treatment plan is a must.
 The doctor may recognize injuries, sometimes serious, that do not seem to be apparent.
 Be sure to attend all medical visits scheduled by your physician, as well as, follow the treatment plan and focus on getting better.
 The medical expenses may be covered by the insurance involved.
 If you don't have insurance, we can get a doctor who will treat you under a “Letter of Protection.”
 Such letter provides that the treating healthcare provider will be paid for their services from the settlement proceeds directly.
 Be sure not to settle your claim until after your physician has explained the extent of your injuries and future impact if any.